mbasso/asm-dom/docs/js.md

 ### h

 You can create vnodes using `h` function. `h` accepts a tag/selector as a string, an optional data object and an optional **string** or array of children.
-The data object contains all attributes, callbacks and 3 special props:
+The data object contains all attributes, callbacks and 4 special props:
 - `ns`: the namespace URI to associate with the element
 - `key`: this property is used to keep pointers to DOM nodes that existed previously to avoid recreating them if it is unnecessary.
 This is very useful for things like list reordering.
 - `raw`: an object that contains values applied to the DOM element with the dot notation instead of `node.setAttribute`.
+- `ref`: a callback that provides a way to access DOM nodes, you can learn more about that [here](#ref)

 This returns the memory address of your virtual node.